 Your brand is how your business is perceived by the public.
 A strong brand will help you stand out from the competition.
 Having a logo will help increase brand association.
 QR codes can also be great for business cards and publications to direct clients to your website.
 When defining your brand, be sure to understand the B2B and B2C meaning.

 In terms of marketing, you should start promoting your business sooner rather than later.
 Effective locations to promote your grocery store business include college campuses, apartment complexes, and social media (see Social Media ROI).
-Using word-of-mouth advertising can also be beneficial.
+Using word-of-mouth advertising and O2O marketing efforts may also be beneficial.